davidwtbuxton/notrequests/README.md

 Notrequests
 ===========

 A Python wrapper for the built-in urllib module.
-The API is compatible with [the excellent Requests library][requests], but omitting features such as sessions and support for keep-alive, all in a single module.
+The API is compatible with [the excellent Requests library][requests], but omitting features such as sessions and support for keep-alive, all in a single module (but requires the [six compatibility library][six]).

 Notrequests is intended for doing HTTP requests on [Google App Engine][gae] where Requests has some disadvantages.
 It works on Python 2.7 and Python 3.4 and later.

+The project is [hosted on GitHub][notrequests].

 Installation